shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 ## Adding a number range

-You're almost done here.
-You've got a new document type in the database, a renderer for your new document type, and it even uses a custom template.
-However, you also need to add a new number range for your documents, otherwise a new number for your documents wouldn't be generated.
+You are almost done here.
+You have a new document type in the database, a renderer for your new document type, and it even uses a custom template.
+However, you also need to add a new number range for your documents; otherwise, a new number wouldn't be generated for your documents.

 Adding a new number range is also done by using a [plugin database migration](../../plugin-fundamentals/database-migrations.md).